Vini2/phables/README.md

   -ph, --phrogs PATH        path to the contig phrog annotations file
                             [required]
-  -ml, --minlength INTEGER  minimum length of circular contigs to consider -mgf, --mgfrac FLOAT      length threshold to consider single copy marker
+  -ml, --minlength INTEGER  minimum length of circular contigs to consider -bl, --biglength INTEGER  minimum length of a big circular contig -pd, --pathdiff INTEGER   length threshold to filter paths of a component -mgf, --mgfrac FLOAT      length threshold to consider single copy marker
                             genes
-  -as, --alignscore FLOAT   minimum alignment score (%) for phrog annotations -si, --seqidentity FLOAT  minimum sequence identity for phrog annotations -o, --output PATH         path to the output folder  [required] --help                    Show this message and exit.
+  -as, --alignscore FLOAT   minimum alignment score (%) for phrog annotations -si, --seqidentity FLOAT  minimum sequence identity for phrog annotations -d, --degree INTEGER      minimum in/out degree of nodes in a component to
+                            be complex
+  -o, --output PATH         path to the output folder  [required] --help                    Show this message and exit.
 ```